zsakmany/grunt-maester/README.md

 # grunt-maester
 Grunt config for general purpose.
+Ok, so In version 2.0.0 I fixed up a few things.
+I focued mostly on testing, and how it can be as painless as possible.
+You can specify the root folder of the source files, and the folder of the tests.

 ## Current grunt commands
 `grunt browserify`